facebookarchive/flux/CONTRIBUTING.md

 We want to make contributing to this project as easy and transparent as possible.

-## Our Development Process
-... (in particular how this is synced with internal changes to the project)

 ## Pull Requests
 We actively welcome your pull requests.

 1. Fork the repo and create your branch from `master`.
 2. If you've added code that should be tested, add tests
 3. If you've changed APIs, update the documentation.